gnosischain/ip_crawler/README.md

 If you need to start processing from scratch, simply stop the container and delete the `partition_state.json` file from the logs directory.

+### No New IPs Found

+If the one-time job reports "No new IPs to process", it means:
+- All IPs in the current partition have already been processed
+- The current partition is complete and no new partitions are available
+- Check `partition_state.json` to see the current processing status

 ## License